york135/CTC_CE_for_AST/readme.md

 python gt_weak_dataset.py [gt_json_path] [output_path] [dataset_dir]
 ```

 This script generates a pickle file from weak labels.
-The pickle file contains only sequence-level labels (i.e., the note sequence), which will then be used for model training.
+The pickle file contains only sequence-level labels (i.e., the note sequence).

 The meaning of the three arguments here are the same as  `gt_strong_dataset.py`.
 Since there is no exact onset and offset label, we cannot create frame-level labels.
 Therefore, we don't need `weighting_method` anymore.